-- The first thing you should do is decide when you want to go to WDW, because the time of year will impact the cost of the nightly rate, restaurants and travel.
-While Disney tries to announce refurbishments well in advance so you can plan accordingly to what will be open during your vacation, it doesn't always pan out.
+- The first thing you should do is decide when you want to go to WDW, because the time of year will impact the cost of the nightly rate, theme park tickets, restaurants and travel.
+While Disney tries to announce refurbishments well in advance so you can plan accordingly to what will be open during your vacation, it does not always pan out.
 But, go to Walt Disney World's Refurbishment Schedule to see if you will miss out on any of your most important attractions you want to see so you can decide if you need to change your dates for vacation to WDW or not.
 Also, WDW no longer has "low crowds", they have "less busy times".
 According to Disney's crowd tiers, click here for the Best Weeks to Vacation At Walt Disney World.

 - Next thing to do is you need to think about your budget.
 How much are you willing to spend on a hotel?
-If you prefer to know how much all of it would cost in order to save the amount needed, go to the next step, but also go to "How To Go To Walt Disney World On A Very Low Budget".
-That page has helpful information on how to save money for your trip including Disney Vacation Account and earning Disney dollars with a Disney Chase Visa Credit Card.
+If you prefer to know how much all of it would cost in order to save the amount needed, go to the next step, but also go to "Tips On How To Go To Walt Disney World On A Limited Budget" That page has helpful information on how to save money for your trip including earning Disney dollars with a Disney Credit Card.

 - Ok, where to now?
 I started with finances, because Disney has 3 levels of hotels.
 They have value, moderate and deluxe.
-It's not just about location or if there's a restaurant in your hotel, there are relatively big differences between all 3 levels.
+It is not just about location or if there is a restaurant in your hotel, there are relatively big differences between all 3 levels.
 Yes, you will probably be spending most of your time in the parks so why bother to spend so much on any other resort other than a value?
 The answer is "Comfort".
 There is a difference with the pillows, beds and square footage between all 3 levels.
 Maybe you want a kitchen in your room.
 If you have more than 6 people, you need a deluxe resort bedroom villa unless you plan on staying in multiple value or moderate rooms.
 Want to stay on the monorail?
 You need a deluxe resort.
 If you need more space or a better, quality bed, a value resort is not the place for you.
-That's just a few examples.
+That is just a few examples.
 To see all the differences between the 3 resorts, go to these pages: Moderate Vs. Value Resorts and Should I Choose A Moderate or Deluxe Resort?

 - Once you decide on which resort level, then you need to decide on which hotel!
 What?!
 Yup!
 That was just deciding a level.
 Now you ask, "Which one is best"?
-Well, they're all great!
+Well, they are all great!
 They are all themed in their own special way.
 When it comes to Value or Moderate, I choose the resort with the least expensive nightly rate.
 Deluxe is a different story.
 Not all of the deluxe resorts are on the monorail.
 In my opinion, I prefer the buses.
-I've had some inconvenient and not-so-magical experiences with the monorails.
+I have had some inconvenient and not-so-magical experiences with the monorails.
 If you stay at the Contemporary, you can walk to the Magic Kingdom.
 Animal Kingdom Lodge is nice and quiet.
-It's a beautiful resort and is my favorite out of all of them.
+It is a beautiful resort and is my favorite out of all of them.
 Choosing a Deluxe resort is purely a personal preference.
 Go to our YouTube page for videos of some rooms and/or our Facebook Group to ask for recommendations if the descriptions about each resort on the Walt Disney World Site are not sufficient.

 - Set up "My Disney Experience" on your computer on WDW's site and download the app to your phone, if you have a smartphone.
-This is where you would choose your MagicBand colors and names and you can see everything from your resort reservation to your dining reservations, fastpasses, theme park hours, create an itinerary, book Disney's Magical Express to pick you up at the airport to bring you to and from your resort, etc.
+This is where you would choose your MagicBand colors and names and you can see everything from your resort reservation to your dining reservations, fastpasses, theme park hours, create an itinerary, book Disney's Magical Express to pick you up at the airport to bring you to and from your Disney resort hotel, etc.